-Sometimes it can be more beneficial to throw a grenade at a point on the ground rather than at an enemy Warrior.
-This only really applies to grenades with Blast Markers.
-Aiming at a small Target like that is trickier (and counts as, well, a Small Target - as described earlier) and so is subject to a -1 to Hit Modifier.
-Other than that the shot is resolved as normal.
+Sometimes it might be more beneficial to throw one at a point on the ground rather than at an enemy warrior.
+Aiming at a small target like that is trickier (and counts as, well, a small target - as described earlier) and so is subject to a -1 to hit modifier.